metabase/metabase/docs/enterprise-customer-facing-guide/customizing-drill-through.md

 If you want to link to a saved SQL question that has filter widgets in it, you'll follow the exact same process as for a dashboard.
 Your link template will just look more like this: `http://YOUR-METABASE-LOCATION.com/question/17?filter={{COLUMN}}`.
 You can also have your link templates go to saved questions built with the graphical editor, but you can't currently pass any variable values to them to fill filters.

+#### Hiding filter values

-When you do this, it's possible you don't want the filled-in filter to be displayed on the dashboard or question, either because you don't want users to modify it directly, or maybe for aesthetic presentation reasons.
-If you want to hide the specified filter, use the following syntax in your custom drill-through link: [FIX ME]
+When you do pass a filter value to a linked dashboard or question, it's possible you don't want the filled-in filter to be displayed on the dashboard or question, either because you don't want users to modify it directly, or maybe for aesthetic presentation reasons.
+If you want to hide the specified filter, add this to the end of your custom drill-through link:

+`#hide_parameters=filter_name`

+where `filter_name` is the name of the filter, in lowercase with underscores in place of spaces.
+If you want to hide multiple filters, just separate the filter names with a comma, with no space in between, e.g., `#hide_parameters=name,date`

 ### Customizing drill-through for a column in a table